Everything You Need to Know About Google My Business Posts

 Would you believe it if we said we like them ALL?
 Each available post type provides value for a business and can be used strategically to help listings stand out and get noticed!
 That being said, there are elements of the Offer, Event, and Product posts that aren’t matched by the What’s New post – mainly the bold titles, higher visibility in Maps and Local Finder search results on desktop.
 The Offer post is the only post type that has the bright yellow tag.
 For many of our clients, Offer and Product posts get more views and have increased engagement.

-But all post types have the potential to show up as Post Mentions in the Local Pack and Local Finder results, which likely improves your listing’s click-through-rate.
+But all post types have the potential to show up as Post Mentions (also known as Post Justifications) in the Local Pack Local Finder, and Maps results, which likely improves your listing’s click-through-rate.
 What’s awesome about these results (aside from the visibility and the potential increased listing engagement) is that Google seems to cherry pick the snippet from your post that best correlates with a user’s search query, and showcases it to searchers.
 Below is an example for a What’s New Post Snippet and you can see another example with an Offer post here.

 Clicked Post Snippet Leads to Post in Local Finder: